What is the Senior Pass?

 Will I be redirected away from the USGS Store website during the age verification process?

 No. The USGS Store will never send you to an external site during the age verification process.
-You will recieve a confirmation email from the USGS Store containing information about your eligibility status.
+You will receive a confirmation email from the USGS Store containing information about your eligibility status.

 What if I did not receive a confirmation email?